 Research has focused on ties between individuals (interpersonal trust) and relationships between them, while studies connecting public administration to trust have remained rather rare (Bouckaert, 2012; Edelenbos & Klijn, 2007).
-Recently, there has been a growing interest for trust between public authorities and stakeholders in charge of carrying out public tasks, due to the new organizational forms observed and the limits of coordination mechanisms between these actors (Fivat & Pasquier, 2014).
+Recently, there has been a growing interest for trust between public authorities and stakeholders in charge of carrying out public tasks, due to the new organisational forms observed and the limits of coordination mechanisms between these actors (Fivat & Pasquier, 2014).
 It involves a bilateral kind of trust (inter partes) which would bolster cooperation.
-However, research on trust and institutions has traditionally been centred on relationships between an organization and the citizens (Bouckaert & Van de Walle, 2003; Carter & Bélanger, 2005; Hardin, 2013).
+However, research on trust and institutions has traditionally been centred on relationships between an organisation and the citizens (Bouckaert & Van de Walle, 2003; Carter & Bélanger, 2005; Hardin, 2013).
 In this perspective, trust is unilateral, because it is exclusively regarded from the citizens' side and directed towards public institutions.
-As direct relations between the citizens and institutions often remain sporadic, there is no need to consider a reciprocal, inter partes relationship between the two.
+As direct relations between the two.
 Moreover, if trust has mainly been thought as a relation between the citizens and public entities, it may also be possible to raise the issue of institutional trust (Zucker, 1986).
 In this sense, citizens can have trust in principles emanating from institutions, which ensure social interactions, such as trust in justice.